 There are several other aesthetic features which I also quite like and though they may not be intentionally designed to look good as they are a predominantly ergonomic feature, I think that they look pretty sweet.
 I am of course talking about the ergonomic finger rests/grips.

-Finally for this section I am briefly going to mention the OCZ Behemoth mouse cable.
+Finally for this section I am briefly going to mention the cabling.
 It is a very nice braided variety which not only looks better than some but increases the longevity of the cable.

 Installation & Usability

 As always with mice there are several procedures, most are plug and play and so it isn’t always necessary to install drivers.
 However, if there are drivers included with the product, it is always best to install these as they can enhance the mouse’s functionality; secondly there is also often an array of macro programming included in the software which allow you to assign mouse buttons to keyboard keystrokes (this can make gaming easier i.e. assigning a button to “v” would help in Call of Duty 4 with the melee attack.)

 So, firstly, I plugged in the mouse, assisted by the rather long cable I was easily able to reach a spare USB port.
 For many users, installation simply ends here as they are not interested with the driver software.
 As those users can now skip to the next section (testing) we will now take a look at the bundled software.

 Once you insert the disk and allow the auto run to open, you are faced with a screen which can look very daunting.
 But if you try to think simple it soon comes to you.
 All you have to do is click your desired profile from the list and load it up, and then you simply select which button you would like to personalise and choose a particular function.
 You can then save this change to the mouse’s onboard memory and you are ready to go.